Integrated Risk Management Plan

-This supplement to our 2017-20 Integrated Risk Management Plan (IRMP) takes account of risk, demand and vulnerability changes that have occurred since our IRMP was first published in April 2017.
+This supplement to our 2017-20 Integrated Risk Management Plan (IRMP) took account of risk, demand and vulnerability changes that occurred since our IRMP was first published in April 2017.

 Since then a number of significant national and international incidents have occurred.
 These incidents combined with changes to the city region infrastructure and the initial findings of Her Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS) have quite rightly given the Authority cause to review the suitability of its plans to ensure that they are still fit for purpose.

-The supplement also includes new proposals which have emerged since the plan was first approved.
+The supplement also included new proposals which have emerged since the plan was first approved.

-The supplement to the original plan ensures that the Authority complies with the requirements placed on it to assess all foreseeable fire and rescue related risks that could affect its communities, whether they are local, cross-border, multi-authority and/ or national in nature, from fires to terrorist attacks.
+The supplement to the original plan ensured that the Authority complied with the requirements placed on it to assess all foreseeable fire and rescue related risks that could affect its communities, whether they are local, cross-border, multi-authority and/ or national in nature, from fires to terrorist attacks.

 We consulted on this supplement between 14th March and 6th June 2019.
 Previous public consultation indicated that people valued our emergency response; so we have carried out analysis and research to create new proposals that we believe will improve upon what we originally planned.